 1. Go to an official mobile operator store: take your passport with you and ask for a SIM card, also called “chip” in Spanish.
 We suggest taking a prepaid SIM card in Buenos Aires.

 Claro: Tte.
 Gral.
 Juan Domingo Perón, 547 (near Plaza de Mayo) Closed in weekends.

 Personal: There is a store at Ezeiza airport in Buenos Aires.
 More info here.

 Movistar: Go to any Movistar store.
 Follow the steps here.

 2. Top-up the SIM card: You will have your local SIM card but without credit.
 Ask in the store to top-up the SIM card and the activation of an internet pack.

-3. Reload/top-up the SIM card on your way: Go to a kiosk with a sign “recarga aca” and ask to top-up your SIM card with the amount as you wish.
+3. Reload/top-up the SIM card on your way: Go to a kiosk with the sign “recarga aca” and ask to top-up your SIM card with the amount you wish.
 Or go find an official provider store nearby.
 They can reload your SIM card and activate a new internet bundle.
 You can also do it yourself.
 Once you have money on your Argentina SIM card, you need to go to the mobile provider’s website.
 Login or register your account or mobile number, and choose a plan that suits your needs.

 A tourist SIM card in Argentina